 Welcome, I’m so delighted you’ve found your way here!
 This page offers an introduction to parent coaching, what you can get out of a session, and some common questions about working over the phone/Skype.
 Already know you want to get started?
 Request your free consultation.

 Through my parent coaching, I’m going to help you be open-hearted, vulnerable, and honest in all of your relationships, especially the relationship with your children.
 Being open-hearted, vulnerable, and honest is not a destination.
 It is a practice.
 That means we succeed and fail every day.
 We always have more opportunities to practice.
 Especially with our children.

 I believe passionately in the creative awesomeness that is each of us.
 I want to help you uncover that energy within you.
-I want to help you source daily actions and parenting choices from that energy.
+I want to help you source daily actions and parenting choices from your wisdom, strength, and joy.

 Your Parenting Is A Reflection Of Your Inner World